 - a refusal to correct or delete personal information.

-The Institute’s Director – Governance and Regulation will normally deal with privacy complaints; otherwise, the complaint will be dealt with by someone who was not involved in the conduct which the complaint is about.
+The Institute’s Company Secretary will normally deal with privacy complaints; otherwise, the complaint will be dealt with by someone who was not involved in the conduct which the complaint is about.
 The Institute will attempt to confirm (as appropriate and necessary) with the person making the complaint:

 - their understanding of the conduct relevant to the complaint;